Spy12150/Quiz-App-V2/README.md

-A short quiz app I made when learning HTML, CSS, and JS with Andrew Heine in Coding for Social Change.
+A simple quiz app I made when learning HTML, CSS, and JS with Andrew Heine in Coding for Social Change in my senior year of high school.